zhouhanseng/Maskbook-News/_i18n/en/_posts/2020-03-19-dimension-equity-company-sujitech-llc-joins-ecma-international.md

 (2) Discover potential problems, such as the relationship with other characteristics, and realize difficult problems.

-(3) The proposal includes detailed API descriptions,usage examples, and related semantics and algorithms.
+(3) The proposal includes detailed API descriptions, usage examples, and related semantics and algorithms.

 * **STAGE 2 DRAFT**